MudFlow Mitigation

 Stay Connected and Prepare

-Residents in canyon areas, flow paths, and flood-prone areas should take necessary precautions before the next storm begins.
+Residents in canyon areas, flow paths, and flood-prone areas should remain alert and follow all evacuation and safety instructions during the current storm event.
 Recommended preparedness steps include:

 Download the Genasys Protect app to receive real-time evacuation and weather notifications: